Autonomous Province of Western Bosnia

-The Autonomous Province of Western Bosnia (Autonomna Pokrajina Zapadna Bosna; APZB), or Western Bosnia, was a small unrecognised state that existed in the northwest of Bosnia and Herzegovina between 1993 and 1995.
-It consisted of the town of Velika Kladuša, its capital, as well as a few nearby villages.
-It was proclaimed as a result of secessionist politics by Fikret Abdić against the central government of Alija Izetbegović during the Bosnian War.
+The Autonomous Province of Western Bosnia (Autonomna Pokrajina Zapadna Bosna; APZB), was a small unrecognized proto-state that existed in the northwest of Bosnia and Herzegovina between 1993 and 1995.
+It consisted mainly of the town of Velika Kladuša, its capital, and a few nearby villages and fields.
+It was proclaimed as a result of secessionist politics by Fikret Abdić against the central government of Alija Izetbegović during the Bosnian War, which led to the Intra-Bosnian Muslim War.
 For a short time in 1995, it was known as the Republic of Western Bosnia (Republika Zapadna Bosna).